sbw11/SWarren_Enviro_Data_Proj/Data/Metadata/README.md

 ## Summary

 This project is being completed as part of a Duke University Environmental Data Analytics class.
 The goal of the project is to create a visual representation of states, cities, counties, other administrative units, and water authorities that have announced moratoria on water shutoffs and reconnections during the COVID-19 pandemic.
 Currently most of the information comes from Food and Water Watch's (FWW) reporting on which governments have announced moratoria, and "live" data is kept on a spreadsheet, which does not visually depict the situation.The spreadsheet was created in March, 2020.
 Making a live version of this map would allow users to tell which governments have and have notput a moratorium on shutoffs quickly, and get the message out more quickly.
-This spreadsheet will be combined with US Census TIGER Lines for various levels of administrative areas, as well as SDWIS files for those water authorities with boundaries that do not match city or county boundaries.
+This spreadsheet is combined with US Census TIGER Lines for various levels of administrative areas, as well as SDWIS files for those water authorities with boundaries that do not match city or county boundaries.
 The map also shows which regions have announced moratoria on shutoffs but not reconnections and which have announced both, and depicts patterns in the size of populations served by the various bodies.

 ## Investigators